BarredEwe/Prefire/README.md

 Running Prefire via CI
 - To run Prefire via Continuous Integration (CI), you need to configure permissions:
 `defaults write com.apple.dt.Xcode ideskippackagepluginfingerprintvalidationbool YES`

+Xcode is unable to generate tests in a custom path.
+- To resolve this, you’ll need to disable the sandbox for file generation by running the following command in your terminal:
+`defaults write com.apple.dt.Xcode IDEPackageSupportDisablePluginExecutionSandbox -bool YES`